May 21, 1917– Raymond Burr:

 Burr dealt with the press by seldom granting interviews.
 When a magazine would do a feature on Burr’s personal life, it was always a “Raymond Burr At Home” story featuring his petting zoo in Malibu, and the gourmet meals he cooked for his close friends.
 Burr always said that he way too busy to date anyone anyway.

 The Perry Mason cast was extremely close, noted as one of the tightest-knit ensembles in showbiz.
-Burr treated Barbara Hale, William Talman, Ray Collins, and William Hopper (son of gossip queen Hedda Hooper) as family.
+Burr treated castmates Barbara Hale, William Talman, Ray Collins, and William Hopper (son of gossip queen Hedda Hooper) as family.
 Burr was especially close to Hale, who played Perry Mason’s assistant Della Street on all nine seasons of the series and 30 television movies.
 Burr named one of his hybrid orchids for her.
-Hale left this world last year, at 94-years old.
+Hale left this world in 2017, gone at 94 years old.

 Burr and Benevides shared a passion and a business for orchids, which they bred on their private island in Fiji.
 Later they owned and ran a successful vineyard in Sonoma.
 At their home in Palm Springs, the couple was known to throw all-male pool parties along with their pal Rock Hudson.
 The couple was together for 36 years.
 When Burr was diagnosed with that damn cancer in spring 1993, he threw a series of summer goodbye parties at their place in Sonoma and then took that final curtain call in September.
-Benevides continues to run the Raymond Burr Winery.
+He died with Benevides at his side at their home.
+92-year-old Benevides continues to run the Raymond Burr Winery.

 “I don’t have much of an ego, but I have a great deal of confidence!”